zaarAli/Visual-Preception/Object Recognition & Augmented Reality with Homographies/README.md

 </figure>

-The outcomes of this exercise were impeccable, demonstrating the effectiveness and accuracy of the algorithm.// Wishing the best to team Black (Mercedes AMG Petronas) Lewis Hamilton, George Russell and team red (Scuderia Ferrari) Charles Leclerc, and Carlos Sainz Jr. for this year’s season!
+The outcomes of this exercise were impeccable, demonstrating the effectiveness and accuracy of the algorithm.

+Wishing the best to team
+Black (Mercedes AMG Petronas) Lewis Hamilton, George Russell and team red (Scuderia Ferrari) Charles Leclerc, and Carlos Sainz Jr. for this year’s season!